Brisbane History Grants guidelines

 The Brisbane History Grants Program incorporates the Community History Grants and the Lord Mayor’s Helen Taylor Research Award for Local History.
 The purpose of both initiatives is to increase the community’s access and appreciation of Brisbane's history and heritage.

 Applications for this grant are closed.
-This program will return in 2021-22.

 Learn about the Brisbane History Grants Program:

 Brisbane City Council’s Living in Brisbane 2031 Vision recognises the role history plays in facilitating learning and creating informed communities.
 It encourages initiatives that 'contribute creatively to celebrating, understanding and challenging our way of life - past, present and future’.

 - support innovative and creative ways of sharing history with the public through the provision of a public outcome

 - increase the public's awareness of the historical information and objects held in local collections